Life is a clafoutis full of sweet cherries

 By Dana Zia, The Golightly Gourmet

-“Life is just a bowl of cherries, don’t take it serious; it’s too mysterious” Lew Brown
+“Life is just a bowl of cherries, don’t take it serious; it’s too mysterious” -Lew Brown

 Cherries just make me happy.
 I bought a bunch of cherries at the first farmer’s market of the season and when I started munching on them, the old song, “Life’s is just a bowl of cherries” came dancing into my head.
 The red juice was staining my fingers and I was chewing around the pits and spitting them out and thinking that song was spot on.
 Life doesn’t get much better.

-We are in the height of cherry season here in the NW, with cherry stands popping up everywhere.
-This season is through July and is fast and furious as cherries are highly perishable.
+We at the beginning of cherry season here in the NW, with cherry stands popping up everywhere.
+This season is through in August and is fast and furious as cherries are highly perishable.
 The State of Washington grows 40% of the country’s sweet cherries but what most people do not know is that Oregon has quite a history with cherries too.
 The beautiful and uber popular Bing cherry was developed in Milwaukie Oregon in the late 1800’s by Seth Lewelling and his Chinese foreman, Ah Bing.
 (It was named after Bing when he couldn’t get back to the US from China after going there for a visit.)

 Cherries are an excellent crop here in Oregon where most of them are grown tucked in the shadow of Mt.
 Hood on hillsides overlooking the Columbia River.
 The mountain blocks most of the rain that blows in from the west, protecting the cherries from weather that would otherwise split and soften the fruit.
 The Willamette Valley also have orchards and there have been cherry orchards surrounding The Dalles for generations but the industry has changed over the years.